braydenc303/GitTutorial/README.md

 -You decide to create another branch to use for experimental features.

--At the command line, create a branch called my-branch.
+-At the command line, create a branch called my-branch by typing:

+git branch my-branch

+Press enter.
 We will just leave this alone for now.

 -On the master branch.
 In the code editor, edit the first paragraph to say, “I want to screw this up.”